qinghaoh/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

 }
 {% endhighlight %}

+[Minimum Obstacle Removal to Reach Corner][minimum-obstacle-removal-to-reach-corner]

+Model the grid as a graph where cells are nodes and edges are between adjacent cells.
+Edges to cells with obstacles have a cost of 1 and all other edges have a cost of 0.

 ## Cost function

 Cost function is monotonically increasing/decreasing.
 The traditional cost function is summation of non-negative weights.
 The following are cost function variations: